skutlick/project-03/README.md

 3. Ethical Considerations

 Budget figures for films can be both unreliable and difficult to find, as many studios and production companies elect to keep many details secret.
 The website "The Numbers" attempts to present such budget data in a consistent and reliable manner.
 However, in the event of any discrepancies, the site offers a contact email to allow for corrections within the dataset to resolve any conflicts.
 The site offers both highly sophisticated budget detail available for purchase for further analysis, but also offers a similar dataset that is more of a rough estimate that can be used in both casual and academic settings.
-Since our use of this data is not for commmercial use, we were not required to license the data through their reserach data or OpusData.
+Since our use of this data is not for commmercial use, we were not required to license the data through their reserach services or OpusData.

 Website Structure
 1. HTML